The Southern live oak (Quercus virginiana)

 The tree shown above is one of the largest Live Oaks in terms of wood volume.
 Its girth at breast height is 35'2" and has a crown spread of 165' .
 This tree can be found between the Audubon Zoo and the Exposition Boulevard in Audubon Park, New Orleans, Louisiana.

 A view on a few other Live Oaks in Audubon Park.
-Audubon Park is situated in the Garden District of New Orleans and is named in honor of artist and naturalist John James Audubon who lived in New Orleans starting in 1821.
+Audubon Park is situated west of the Garden District of New Orleans and is named in honor of artist and naturalist John James Audubon who lived in New Orleans starting in 1821.
 The land now housing the park was a plantation in colonial days.

 On the left you can see some typical houses in the Garden District of New Orleans.
 On the right you can see Spanish moss, a epifytic plant that can be found hanging in the branches of trees everywhere where the air is humid enough (more on Spanish moss on this page).